enzo-project/enzo-e/doc/source/devel/style-formatting.rst

 -----------------------------------
 C/C++ code is formatted by `clang-format <https://releases.llvm.org/18.1.8/tools/clang/docs/ClangFormat.html>`__.

- * At this time of writing, ``clang-format`` enforces formatting rules that are largely derived from the google-style (with a handful of tweaks that derive from the llvm style guide).
+ * At the time of writing, ``clang-format`` enforces formatting rules that are largely derived from the google-style (with a handful of tweaks that derive from the llvm style guide).
    Details about the enforced style are configured in the ``.clang-format`` file at the root of the Enzo-E repository.

  * files that are formatted this way will generally have far fewer merge conflicts.